 Meditation is a very subtle process.
 It awakens right discrimination or Vivek.
 It generates concentration of Mind, purifies our Intellect, gives peace of mind & bliss.
 Our Soul merges with the Supreme Soul i.e. God.

-The new Sadhak should sit in meditation before Adhishtan, invoke Sri Ram by reciting Namaskar Saptak, start meditation and at the end, bow again to Sri Ram.
+The new Sadhak should sit in meditation before Adhishtan, invoke Shree Ram by reciting Namaskar Saptak, start meditation and at the end, bow again to Shree Ram.

 This sitting may last for 15 minutes in the morning and in the evening every day at fixed timings.
 Time can be gradually increased.
 He should follow the method of meditation as explained by the Guru.